1. Overview

 The name, logo, or trademark of any University System of Georgia (USG) institution may only be used for products, projects, events, and services officially sponsored by the USG or a USG institution.
 The name, logo, or trademark of any USG institution shall not be used by an independent business enterprise that is not under the complete control of the USG, excluding approved Cooperative Organizations, to imply an official relationship with the institution or USG.

 Use of Georgia Tech’s Name and Marks by third parties is strictly prohibited without prior written approval from authorized representatives of the Institute in consultation with the Use of Name advisory committee.
-Logos may be used only with approval by the unit communicator in the College, Unit or IRI where the research was conducted.
+Logos may be used only with approval by the unit communicator in the College, unit or IRI where the research was conducted.
 If you are unsure whom to contact, please reach out to gtbrand@gatech.edu.

 Examples of scenarios where third parties may request use of Georgia Tech's Name or Marks: